CADDE-CENTRE/MetagenomicWorkshop/README.md

 # MetagenomicWorkshop
-This is the official repository of CADDE Workshop on Portable Metagenomics for Pathogen Surveillance.
+This is the official repository of **_CADDE Workshop on Portable Metagenomics for Pathogen Surveillance_**.
 Here you will find extra material about the presentations and activities of the workshop.

 Look at the subfolders to access the shared documents for each day.